‘TikTok Latinx Creatives’ program helps guide new era influencers

 “They want to give us the tools necessary to go further in the entertainment industry,” Cisneros added.

-25-year-old Cisneros is originally from Wichita, Kansas.
+Cisneros is originally from Wichita.
 He shows his TikTok followers how to repair and remodel their cars, one step at a time.

 “From an oil change, all the way to rebuilding an engine and I like to have fun with it sometimes,” Cisneros said.